Nemra520/Beyond_BLCVFS/README.md

 **THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.**

-This project is a reverse-engineering tool designed for studying file formats and encryption methods.
+This project is a tool designed for studying file formats and encryption methods.
 The author does not condone or encourage:

 - Piracy or copyright infringement
 - Unauthorized distribution of game assets